Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Abstract

 \section{Abstract}

-Adaptive variational quantum algorithms arguably offer the best prospects for quantum advantage in the NISQ era.
-Since the inception of the first such algorithm, ADAPT-VQE, many improvements have appeared in the literature.
-We combine the key improvements along with a novel operator pool --which we term Coupled Exchange Operator (CEO) pool-- to assess the cost of running state-of-the-art ADAPT-VQE on hardware in terms of measurement counts and circuit depth.
-We show a dramatic reduction of these quantum resources compared to the early versions of the algorithm.
-We also find that our state-of-the-art CEO-ADAPT-VQE outperforms UCCSD, the most widely regarded static VQE ansatz, in all relevant metrics.
+Adaptive variational quantum algorithms arguably offer the best prospects for quantum advantage in the Noisy Intermediate-Scale Quantum era.
+Since the inception of the first such algorithm, the Adaptive Derivative-Assembled Problem-Tailored Variational Quantum Eigensolver (ADAPT-VQE), many improvements have appeared in the literature.
+We combine the key improvements along with a novel operator pool---which we term Coupled Exchange Operator (CEO) pool---to assess the cost of running state-of-the-art ADAPT-VQE on hardware in terms of measurement counts and circuit depth.
+We show a dramatic reduction of these quantum computational resources compared to the early versions of the algorithm: CNOT count, CNOT depth and measurement costs are reduced by up to 88\%, 96\% and 99.6\%, respectively, for molecules represented by 12 to 14 qubits (LiH, H$_6$ and BeH$_2$).
+We also find that our state-of-the-art CEO-ADAPT-VQE outperforms the Unitary Coupled Cluster Singles and Doubles ansatz, the most widely used static VQE ansatz, in all relevant metrics, and offers a five order of magnitude decrease in measurement costs as compared to other static ans\"atze with competitive CNOT counts.